-- Even so, the act of severance is most useful to moral reasoning and operates in morality by a different principle entirely from its operations in quality and utility.
+- This difficulty obscures the value of the act of severance to moral reasoning, which operates by a different principle from its operations in quality and utility.

 - Morality is unique in requiring an act of severance before experience rather than after.

-- This means that premature closure is incompatible with true moral freedom and that the act of severance imparts integrity to the moral agent.
+- This deferral implies that premature closure is incompatible with true moral freedom; the act of severance imparts integrity to the moral agent.

 No one will dispute that human beings are choice-making animals.
 Our neurological circuits seem structured without our active awareness to construct a picture of reality from the torrent of sense data that pours into our brain in every moment of consciousness.
 It is naïve to assume that composite to be reality itself, but we all think it anyway unless we are brought up short by some anomaly in the picture our brains present to us.
 Usually, we glide along in blissful ignorance about how much our mind adds to the reality we cannot directly access, for the operation of categorical rationality makes reality seem more comprehensible.
 We cannot avoid seeing reality in terms of quantity, quality, relation, and modality even if we have no idea of what these categories mean or how they function.
 The human operating system does all that for us.
 This preconscious construction means that persons are inherently rational beings, served by a brain that makes reality easier to deal with (see “The Tyranny of Rationality”).